Organic Chemistry Portal

 M. Sato, Y. Gunji, T. Ikeno, T. Yamada, Synthesis, 2004, 1434-1438.

-The scope of nickel boride mediated reduction of nitriles has been extended further to allow the preparation of Boc protected amines via a mild catalytic process.
-The toxicity of this procedure is greatly reduced due to the catalytic use of nickel(II) chloride in combination with excess sodium borohydride.
-This protocol is practical and tolerates air and moisture.
+A nickel boride catalyzed reduction of nitriles allows the preparation of Boc protected amines.
+The catalytic use of nickel(II) chloride in combination with excess sodium borohydride is environmental benign and tolerates air and moisture.
 Although the yield is sometimes moderate, the cleanliness of the method is exceptional.
-No further purification is necessary after work-up.

 S. Caddick, D. B. Judd, A. K. de K. Lewis, M. T. Reich, M. R. V. Williams, Tetrahedron, 2003, 59, 5417-5423.